 We try to keep our class size to about 15 students so you can get personal attention from your instructor and easily work with classmates.

 Most of the classes in the Academic ESL Program are developmental courses.
 This means that students take these classes to prepare them to take college-level classes, so students do not receive academic credit for these classes.
 But if you take ESL 078/COMM 100 or ESL 072/COMM 105, you will receive academic credits for these classes while enrolled in the Academic ESL Program.

 You can begin the Academic ESL Program at three times during the year:

 - The fall semester begins in August and ends in December.

 - The spring semester begins in January and ends in May.

 - The summer session begins in June and ends in July.
 This is an intensive six-week session.

 Yes.
-The classes in the Academic ESL Program are four-credit-hour or five-credit-hour classes, so students need to pay tuition based on the current per-credit-hour fee.
+The classes in the Academic ESL Program are five-credit-hour classes, so students need to pay tuition based on the current per-credit-hour fee.